 This restaurant has a second branch at Angol in Station 3, which also serves selected Moroccan dishes.

 Location: Station 2 and Station 3

 Nonie’s philosophy is “Eat Good, Feel Good.”
-They serve delicious food made from locally sourced sustainable, organic, and natural sources.
+They serve some of the best Boracay food, made from locally sourced sustainable, organic, and natural sources.
 Some of their bestsellers include the Chicken Longganisa Grain Bowl and the Tuna Tataki Grain Bowl, Pork and Beans made with their signature pork belly, and Mango and Banana Smoothie Bowl.

 Gulp down these healthy goodness with a cold-pressed juice, fruit shake, or kombucha.
 Filipino-inspired cocktails are also available.

 Started a decade ago, Dos Mestizos Boracay is a popular restaurant in Boracay serving traditional Spanish dishes.
 Their food is complemented with Filipino flavors and other ingredients imported abroad.
 It is on the high-end side, but as its reviews show, it is worth visiting.

 This restaurant offers tapas which come in 22 options, paella, and other crowd-favorites such as Lengua De Vaca, Cochinillo, and Pollo Al Aljillo.

 For upscale dining that serves delicious grills, head over to Mosaic Latin American Grill.
 This restaurant is one of the dining options in Crimson Resort and Spa in Station Zero.
 It features glass walls and a wooden slatted ceiling that mimics the waves of the sea.
 It’s also the venue for the resort’s Art on A Plate, an event where you can paint and enjoy plated dishes and wine.